Alan Giese, Ph.D.

 “I absolutely, firmly believe and am dedicated to: You can’t learn science without doing science.”

 Ticks.
 Gross.
 What do those make you think of?
 The creepy-crawly nuisances that we now associate with Lyme Disease have opened up a new avenue of research and exploration for Lyndon State College students and their professor.

 The tick population and the incidence of Lyme disease are growing at alarming rates.
 “It’s a topic that is begging for someone to look at.”
 That someone is Dr. Alan Giese, professor of natural science.
 He and his students at Lyndon are in their fourth year of studying tick-borne pathogens with funding by the Vermont Department of Health.

-“As an ecologist, it’s a fascinating question ‘why are tick populations expanding the way they are?’
-Ecology is the study of distribution; where are things living and in what abundance, where are they living, how many are there, and in this particular case, why is it so dynamic, why is it changing so rapidly?”
+“As an ecologist, it’s a fascinating question: ‘Why are tick populations expanding the way they are?’
+Ecology is the study of distribution—Where are things living and in what abundance?
+How many are there, and in this particular case, why is it so dynamic?
+Why is it changing so rapidly?”

 The project started in 2011, and Giese and his students monitor 12 sites scattered across the Green Mountain State four times a year.
 All of the ticks collected are tested for three human pathogens, and students are directly involved in all facets of the research.
 “It’s great for student projects because with ticks and Lyme disease, I can have students working in the field if they love to be outdoors, if they like to be in the lab they can be grinding up ticks and working with the DNA, or if they like to be on computers they can be doing the analysis of the sequence data.”